bestia-dev/mem4_game/README.md

 `cargo make dev` - builds the development version and runs the server and the browser
 `cargo make release` - builds the release version and runs the server and the browser
 `cargo make doc` - build the `/target/docs` folder.
 Copying to the `/docs` folder must be manually performed for now.
+## Shorturl.com
+Google cloud platform does not give any subdomain name for free.
+Google is also a domain registrar and it looks like they are trying to push me to buy a domain.
+I didn't like to have the raw IP in the url.
+People don't like numbers like that.
+I created a subdomain on shorturl.com.
+It is not the perfect solution, but it is free or very cheap.
 ## TODO:
 - sync data from player1 to others after reconnect.
 - sometimes the grid is bigger after every click, but sometimes not